SCIENCE AND SCIENCE FICTION IN THE MEDIA AND IN LITERATURE

 Educational activity will be developed through frontal lessons, supported by a very detailed set of PowerPoint presentations and, especially with respect to the monographic part, also films, documentaries, and other multimedia tools, including some talks and interviews recorded by the professor himself during international scientific congresses which he has personally attended.

-If possible, depending on the conditions and the available funds, there will be also some moments of dialogue with some significative personalities working in the fields of science and science-fiction and/or some guided visits to places of interest for the topics discussed during the course.
+If possible, depending on the available funds, there will be also some moments of dialogue with some significative personalities working in the field of science and science-fiction.

-Finally, it is also scheduled a series of lectures and guided visits called “Science & Science-fiction” related with the topic chosen for the monographic part of the present academic year, in which both scientists and experts of science-fiction will participate.
+Finally, it is also scheduled a series of lectures and guided visits called “Science & Science-fiction”, in which both scientists and experts of science-fiction will participate.

 Students may talk to the professor at the end of each lesson of the course.
-In the presence of adequate reasons, also by appointment, to be agreed with the professor by phone or e-mail.
+In the presence of adequate reasons, also by appointment, to be agreed with the professor by phone (335/8205220) or e-mail (email@example.com).

-More precise details about the course and the exam will be provided each year in a special file entitled “Descrizione del corso e modalità di esame”, which will be uploaded before the beginning of the lessons in the Insubria E-learning platform.
+More precise details about the course and the exam will be provided each year in a special file entitled “Descrizione del corso e modalità di esame”, which will be uploaded before the beginning of the lessons to the E-learning platform.
+Students are therefore kindly requested to download it as soon as possible and to read it very carefully in all its parts.